 Triggers for Migraines

-Doctors always advise migraine sufferers to learn their personal triggers.
+Monmouth upper cervical chiropractors also ask their migraine patients to learn their personal triggers.
 Triggers vary for every person.
 Being aware of your personal triggers can help you avoid them and have fewer migraine attacks.
 Some of the typical triggers that may bring about a migraine include the following:

 - Loud noises